rahul-kothari/twitter_real_time_clustering/Final Proj Docs.md

 * annotated bar graphs with top 5 feature names.

+* DBSCAN somehow not working.
+Wanted to use it coz i tought it would automatically label noise valyes that can be seen for corona kmeans 5 cluster 2d model.

 **NOTES = CONFIG.PY ka topic was not giving anything interesting.** SO I started with seearch params like:
 "brexit and economy
 brexit ADN politics